Gabe Paul: Cincinnati Reds

+Houston and Cleveland

+Craig Cullinan Jr. and George Kirksey, who each had served as key figures in pushing major league baseball in Texas, hired Paul.
+However, their small shares in the team meant that Roy Hofheinz would assert his authority in trying to manage the team in all affairs.
 Paul brought to Houston key Cincinnati executives or scouts Tal Smith, Bill Giles, Bobby Mattick and Paul Florence, and began to lay the foundation for the team's 1962 debut, but he did not stay long.
-He clashed with co-owner Roy Hofheinz and reportedly received a standing offer from the Cleveland Indians to take over their front office, following the January 1961 resignation of Frank Lane.
-In late April 1961, Paul returned to Ohio to assume command of the Indians, leaving the Colt .45s almost 12 months before the team ever played an official game.
+After six months, he reportedly received a standing offer from the Cleveland Indians to take over their front office, following the January 1961 resignation of Frank Lane.
+In late April 1961, Paul returned to Ohio to assume command of the Indians, leaving the Colt .45s almost a year before the team ever played an official game.

 The Indians of the early 1960s were a middle-echelon team in the American League that had contended for a pennant only twice (1955 and 1959) since its 1954 AL title.
-It had lost its most popular gate attraction, slugger Rocky Colavito, in a Lane-engineered trade just before the 1960 season and the young players summoned from the team's farm system failed to capture the city's imagination.
+It had lost its most popular gate attraction, slugger Rocky Colavito, in a Lane-engineered trade just before the 1960 season, and the young players summoned from the team's farm system failed to capture the city's imagination.
 On November 26, 1962, Paul became a part-owner, as well as president, treasurer and general manager.
 Some sources describe him as replacing William R. Daley as principal owner.
 In truth, at the same time Paul bought into the Indians, Daley remained chairman and recruited a number of new investors who saw him as head of the franchise.
 The Indians continued to tread water in the standings and struggled badly at the gate.
 On multiple occasions, the Indians were rumored to be headed elsewhere.
 In 1964, the club's board of directors authorized Paul to investigate transferring the Indians to one of three cities: Oakland, Dallas or Seattle.
 But a new stadium lease with the city of Cleveland staved off the move.
 Two years later, Daley sold the team to frozen food magnate Vernon Stouffer, who retained Paul as general manager.

-On the field, Paul brought to Cleveland pitching stars Sam McDowell and Luis Tiant and, in 1965, reacquired Colavito in a bid to win more games, and more fans.
+On the field, Paul brought to Cleveland pitching stars Sam McDowell and Luis Tiant, and in 1965 reacquired Colavito in a bid to win more games and more fans.
 But, after an encouraging 1968 season, the Indians plummeted in the standings.
 For a while, between 1969 and 1971, Paul gave up most of his powers to field manager Alvin Dark in an effort to change the club's fortunes.
+He returned as GM fulltime in 1971, where he presided over the position until January 1973.
+In his total tenure of twelve seasons as Indians general manager, the team had a record of .500 or better three times while finishing above fourth place once (1968), all while going through nine different managers (which included five interim hires).